kd4dev/CLI-based-Todo/readme.md

-odo CLI with Commander.js & Chalk
+Todo CLI with Commander.js & Chalk

 A simple **Command-Line Interface (CLI)** tool to manage your todos using **Node.js**, **commander.js**, and **chalk**.
 Supports adding, deleting, and marking tasks as done — all stored in a text file.